hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Run the program and see the permutations.

 [17:24:47](#16160882874513vRjvO:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I recently posted 2 on https://gitter.im/red/red í ½í¸‰
+I recently posted 2 on https://gitter.im/red/red ğŸ˜‰

 [17:26:54](#16160884144520WwGuh:gitter.im) <Rebol2Red (Rebol2Red)>:
 @hiiamboris Huh, Then I must have missed that.
 I can't see them when using your link.